Old St Peter and St Paul's Church, Albury: History

 The nave of the church may date from the Anglo-Saxon era but has been considerably altered from the 14th century onward.
 The tower, of which the lower parts contain pre-Conquest masonry, may stand on the site of an earlier chancel, but was extended outwards and upwards in the 12th century.
 During the following century the chancel and south transept were added.
 The south aisle was added in the 14th century, and the north porch in the early 16th century.

 In 1819 the Albury Park estate was bought by Henry Drummond, a London banker.
-During the following year the spire on the tower was replaced by a cupola (a small dome).
+During the following year the spire on the tower was replaced by a cupola.
 Drummond became involved with the foundation of the Catholic Apostolic Church in the 1830s, and built a church for this religious movement on his estate.
 The residents of Albury village had been coming to worship at their parish church in the estate, and Drummond proposed to close this church and to build a new Anglican church nearer the centre of the village.
 Building of both the new churches began in 1839.
 Drummond then commissioned A. W. N. Pugin to convert the south transept of the old church into a mortuary chapel.